maxwarnock/Pawnee-Grasslands-Project/README.md

 **2.**
 - Run notebooks in order (01 → 08)
 - Notebooks 02 and 03 require you to login to a GBIF account.
 Create one at [GBIF.org](gbif.org)
+- Notebooks 02 and 03 require GBIF downloads which can take anywhere from 15 minutes to 3 hours
+- All necessary data is downloaded from API calls
 - All paths are relative to project root
 - Data sources (GBIF, parcel API) are dynamic and may change